 Community Health & Wellbeing Project

-Do you have an idea for a project to help tackle health and wellbeing issues in your community?
-ACT are working in partnership with Cumbria Community Foundation to deliver a new Health and Wellbeing Project offering advice, support, and grants to help you make it happen.
+ACT asked communities if they had an idea for a project to help tackle health and wellbeing issues in the community.
+ACT worked in partnership with Cumbria Community Foundation to deliver a new Health and Wellbeing Project offering advice, support, and grants to help make it happen.

 It is known that people who are active and involved in communities, and who feel able to access informal and formal support, are both happier and healthier.
 This programme has been created to provide resources and support to local communities in Eden and part of Allerdale to create activities which improve the health and wellbeing of local people.
 The two year Community Health and Wellbeing Project intends to tackle health and wellbeing issues by providing grants and advice to local community-led projects with one or more of the following outcomes: